stalniy/casl/README.md

 [![CASL Join the chat at https://gitter.im/stalniy-casl/casl](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/stalniy-casl/casl?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-CASL is an isomorphic authorization JavaScript library which restricts what resources a given user is allowed to access.
+CASL (pronounced /ˈkæsəl/, like **castle**) is an isomorphic authorization JavaScript library which restricts what resources a given user is allowed to access.
 All permissions are defined in a single location (the `Ability` class) and not duplicated across controllers, views, and database queries.

 Heavily inspired by [cancan](https://github.com/CanCanCommunity/cancancan).